 - Place a small tray inside the camper to stack wet shoes.

-- A heavy comforter to go outside and seat down close to the fire.
+- A heavy comforter to go outside and sit down close to the fire.

-Recommended article Hot Water Heater for Pop Up Campers – How To Heat A Camper Without Electricity
+Recommended article Hot Water Heater for Campers Heating Without Electricity

-As you can see, there are numerous options to winterize and heat a pop up camper without electricity but also by using propane, solar energy, the generator, auxiliary batteries, etc. Just be sure to be safe, insulate to keep the interior warm, and have safe energy.
-Heating a pop up camper isn’t as hard as many people think if properly winterized.
-Hope my experience heating my pop up trailer is useful for you.
+As you can see, there are numerous options to winterize and heat a pop-up camper without electricity but also by using propane, solar energy, a generator, auxiliary batteries, etc. Just be sure to be safe, insulate to keep the interior warm, and have safe energy.
+Heating a pop-up camper isn’t as complicated as many people think if adequately winterized.
+I hope my experience heating my pop-up trailer is helpful for you.